sqlhammer/SQLServerUnattendedInstalls/SQL-Server-12/Know Issues and Fixes.md

 # Known Issues #

-- This version is in alpha testing.
+- This version is in beta testing.
+- Need to stop using $FeatureHash to identify features now that it exists in the $config object in a better way.

 ----------
 # Bug Fixes / Release History #